anasrazaofficial/nodejs/README.md

 1. `app.use(express.json())` = It parses incoming JSON data from HTTP requests.
     >Code: [express.json](./mydocs/app.js)

-2. `app.use(fileUpload())` = If file upload comes up, it adds file object in request object.
-Like, `req.file`.
-Sometimes it's called with a params, like\
-`app.use(fileUpload({ useTempFiles: true, tempFileDir: "/tmp/" }))`:
-    - `useTempFiles` is true if you want to store image in a temporary directory.
-    - `tempFileDir` is the path to the temporary directory.
-  We can make it default by passing nothing in the parameters.
-But the actual difference is that default uses memory instead of the disk space which will make the system, but it's quicker to access.
-In short, passing these parameters is generally suitable for larger applications.

-3. `app.use(express.urlencoded({ extended:true }))` = If the form is passed in query then we need to encode the url which is done by this middleware. `{ extended:true }` is optional if we provide this then it'll work for the object having children and grandchildren objects in it, like,\
+2. `app.use(express.urlencoded({ extended:true }))` = If the form is passed in query then we need to encode the url which is done by this middleware. `{ extended:true }` is optional if we provide this then it'll work for the object having children and grandchildren objects in it, like,\
 `{"name":{"first":"Anas","last":"Raza"}}`

-4. `app.set("view engine", "ejs")` = This is use for rendering web pages.
+3. `app.set("view engine", "ejs")` = This is use for rendering web pages.
 The term 'View engine' allow us to render web pages using template files and 'ejs' is the type of view engine.

 >Code: [fileUpload, View engine and urlencoded](./ejsAndCloudinary/app.js)